 Quick Summary

-The Defense Logistics Agency (DLA), on behalf of the U.S. Navy, has issued a Request for Information (RFI) seeking innovative, cost-effective solutions for Defense Fuel Support Point (DFSP) management, infrastructure enhancement, and leveraging underutilized land and resources.
-This RFI aims to gather industry input to improve operational readiness and reduce long-term sustainment costs for DFSPs across Navy CONUS locations.
+The Defense Logistics Agency (DLA), on behalf of the U.S. Navy, has issued a Request for Information (RFI), SPE603-26-R-5X33, seeking innovative, cost-effective solutions for Defense Fuel Support Point (DFSP) management, infrastructure enhancement, and leveraging underutilized land and resources.
+This RFI focuses on DFSP Point Loma, CA, but considers all Navy CONUS locations.
 Responses are due May 29, 2026.

 Purpose & Scope